 A woman’s ovaries might vary in size multiple times throughout her life.
 The following are some of the factors that can affect the size of ovaries.

 The size of the ovaries varies with age.
-The size is maximum in the reproductive years and towards menopause, the ovaries shrink as the follicles within the ovaries get depleted. ( Mention the ovary size again in cm)
+The size is maximum in the reproductive years and towards menopause, the ovaries shrink as the follicles within the ovaries get depleted.
+The normal ovary size in mm is 30 mm long, 25 mm wide, and 15 mm thick.
+In other words, the normal ovary size in cm is 3 cm long, 2.5 cm wide, and 1.5 cm thick.

 Normal Ovary Size By Age